There’s nothing more delicious than freshly roasted crispy pork belly. But a close runner-up is reheated pork belly (if revived in the right way).

 - Heat the pork belly for 3-4 minutes, then check its internal temperature with a meat thermometer.
 If it’s 165°F/73°C, the meat is ready.

+You need to be very careful not to overdo it in the air fryer.
+Air fryers are small, super-heated convection ovens.
+A minute or two too long, and the meat will be dry as a bone.
 The foil aims to trap moisture and protect the meat from drying out too much.
 But it can’t save it completely.

+Another warning is don’t overcrowd the air fryer with pork belly.
 There needs to be enough room around the meat for air to circulate.
 If you’ve got a lot of pork to reheat, do it in batches.

-How to reheat pork belly in the microwave:
+How to reheat pork belly in the microwave

 - Place the pork belly on a microwave-safe plate.
 If you have a big chunk of belly, it’s best to slice it up so it reheats quicker and more evenly.